omerbartal/no-dog-zone/CONTRIBUTING.md

-# New project notice
+# Hi
 This is a very new project.
-If people are interested it will grow.
 I've never managed an open source project so any help would be great, even managing contributions and building procedures would be helpful.
+If there's interest this project can grow.

 Please feel free to contact me directly if you're interested.
+That's the best way to show interest in the project :)

+The nice thing about this project is that it can turn into anything which meets the definition:

+detect something using a pretrained model --> do something with hardware

 # Todo list:
 There are lots of improvements which can be done to the project if anyone wants to contribute: